Flaxxas/ruby_gkv_billing/README.md

 # RubyGkvBilling

-ruby_gkv_billing is a library to generate *EDITFACT*-files for the purpose of [electonic billing with "Gesetzlichen Krankenkassen (GKV)"](https://www.gkv-datenaustausch.de/)
+ruby_gkv_billing is a library to generate *EDIFACT*-files for the purpose of [electonic billing with "Gesetzlichen Krankenkassen (GKV)"](https://www.gkv-datenaustausch.de/)

 ## Documentation (german)